Protecting Your Business from Cyber Attacks: Emergency Response Tips

 Case Study 2: The Fintech Startup

-An employee’s credentials were stolen via a sophisticated spear-phishing campaign.
-The attackers attempted to drain a corporate treasury account.
-However, the company had implemented Cloudflare One (ZTNA), which detected an unusual login location and prompted for a hardware-based MFA.
-The attack was stopped at the login screen.
+An employee’s credentials were stolen via spear-phishing.
+The attackers attempted to drain a treasury account.
+However, Cloudflare One (ZTNA) detected unusual login location and prompted for hardware MFA.
+The attack was stopped.
+Result: $0 loss.

-Visibility Centralize logs for real-time threat hunting Splunk, Datadog, ELK Stack
+Visibility Centralize logs for threat hunting Splunk, Datadog

-Endpoint Deploy EDR to monitor suspicious process behavior Bitdefender GravityZone, Sophos Intercept X
+Endpoint Deploy EDR to monitor behavior CrowdStrike, Sophos

 The biggest mistake is the "Set it and Forget it" mentality.
 Many businesses buy high-end tools like Palo Alto Networks firewalls but never update the rules or review the logs.
 Security is a process, not a product.
 Another error is neglecting the "human firewall."
 Employees often bypass security measures for the sake of convenience.
 If your VPN is too slow, they will use unauthorized third-party tools to transfer sensitive files, creating "Shadow IT."